-|There are 2 opposite types or schools of negotiation: Integrative and Distributive.
-This article introduces the important differences between each negotiating type, and gives advice on which one may be right for your negotiation.
+There are two opposite types or schools of negotiation: integrative and distributive.
+This article introduces the important differences between each negotiating type and gives advice on which one may be right for your negotiation.

 Distributive Negotiations – the Fixed Pie

 The term distributive means a giving out or a scattering of value.
 By the nature of the business, there is a limited amount of what’s being distributed or divided.
 So, this type of negotiation is often referred to as “The Fixed Pie.”
 There is only so much to go around, and the proportion to be distributed is limited and variable.

 How often has somebody shouted out, “Who wants the last piece of pizza?”
 Everyone looks at each other, then two or more hands rush to grab the last slice.